Skip to content

 For detailed configuration of specific topics, see:

-• Providers - Model settings and provider-specific configuration (embeddings, QA, reranking)
+• Providers - Model settings and provider-specific configuration (embeddings, reranking)

 • Storage - Database, remote storage, and vector indexing